The Rust Performance Book

 Summarizing measurements from multiple workloads is also a challenge, and there are a variety of ways to do it, with no single method being obviously best.

 Good benchmarking is hard.
 Having said that, do not stress too much about having a perfect benchmarking setup, particularly when you start optimizing a program.
-A mediocre setup is far better than no setup.
+Mediocre benchmarking is far better than no benchmarking.
 Keep an open mind about what you are measuring, and over time you can make benchmarking improvements as you learn about the performance characteristics of your program.

 Build Configuration